GatorSethBarber/PythonCPPExample/readme.md

 This is a 3rd party program that allows C/C++ to be built to a large number of languages, including Python.
 Before running the Makefile, perform the following steps:

-1. Install Python 3.6 (more work needs to be done before later versions can be used) and make sure `py` runs from the comamnd line
+* For Windows:
+    1. Install swig (used version 4.0.1) from https://www.swig.org/download.html, unzip the download, add it the appropriate folder to the path
-2. In the Makefile, set the value of `python_loc` to be the location where that version of Python is installed.
+    2. In the Makefile, set the value of `python_loc` to be the location where that version of Python is installed if using `mingw32-make`
-3. Install swig (used verison 4.0.2) and add it to PATH.
+    3. Appropritately modify CMakeLists.txt if using cmake
+* For Linux:
+    Attempt to install swig via the following commands, perhaps tailored to the appropriate Linux distribution:
+    ```
+    sudo apt-get update
+    sudo apt-get install swig
+    ```
+    If not available through the package manager, download from https://www.swig.org/download.html and make it so swig is accessible from the command line.

+### Building using a Makefile
 To build and run a test program, run
 ```
-mingw32-make
+mingw32-make                   // on Windows
+make -f Makefile-linux.mk      // on Linux
 ```

 To remove all created files (including those needed for the test program hello.py), run
 ```
-mingw32-make clean
+mingw32-make clean                 // on Windows
+make -f Makefile-linux.mk clean    // on Linux
 ```

-### Building using CMake
+### Building using CMake and Testing

-See the directions about building using CMake for pybind11 if using Windows.
+#### Windows

+See the notes under pybind11 for the requirements needed to build using cmake on Windows.
+Rahter than running cmake directly, it is reommended to run the batch file instead, the same as for pybind11.

+To test, run hello.py.

+#### Linux

-If using Linux, just delete the current CMakeLists.txt and rename LinuxCMakeLists.txt.
-Then run the following commands (after creating a build directory):
+If using Linux, delete (or rename) the current CMakeLists.txt and rename LinuxCMakeLists.txt as CMakeLists.txt.
+Then run the following commands (after creating the build-linux directory).
 ```
-cmake -S . -B build
+cmake -S . -B build-linux
 cd build
 make
+cd ..
+python3 helloLinux.py
 ```

 ### Advantages